The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 Do you need an HDMI 2.1 monitor for 120hz gaming?

-That's not all though, you'll also need a machine powerful enough also, so make sure you've either got a next-gen console or a very powerful gaming PC before committing or if you'd prefer something portable, you could even opt for some of the best gaming laptops.
+That's not all though, you'll also need a machine powerful enough, so make sure you've either got a next-gen console or a very powerful gaming PC before committing, or if you'd prefer something portable, you could even opt for some of the best gaming laptops.

 When will more HDMI 2.1 monitors come out?

-Even though HDMI 2.1 monitors made an appearance late in 2020, they can still be relatively hard to find in stock.
+Even though HDMI 2.1 monitors made their first appearance back in late 2020, they can still be relatively hard to find in stock.